Spotted Lanternfly (Lycorma delicatula)

 Spotted lanternfly is native to Southeastern Asia, including parts of China, Taiwan, and Vietnam.
 It is an invasive pest in Japan, South Korea, and more recently, the U.S.

-Confirmed locations of SLF infestations in the United States are updated on an ongoing basis by the New York State Integrated Pest Management Program here: Spotted Lanternfly Map – Stop SLF
+Confirmed locations of SLF infestations in the United States are updated on an ongoing basis by the New York State Integrated Pest Management Program here: Cornell IPM Interactive Spotted Lanternfly Map › Spotted Lanternfly Maps

-You can see spotted lanternfly observations in Canada on the Canadian Food Inspection Agency website.
+You can see spotted lanternfly observations in Canada on the Canadian Food Inspection website: Spotted lanternfly observations in Canada – inspection.canada.ca

 The feeding behaviour of SLF can weaken plants and even kill certain species, like grapevines and tree-of-heaven.
 They tend to feed in swarms and excrete a sticky, sugary substance called honeydew.
 The honeydew fosters sooty mold growth, which can also harm the host plant by reducing photosynthetic capacity.
-SLF poses a particular threat to the grape and wine industry, but may have impacts on apple, hops, tender fruit, and forestry industries as well.
-Their presence can also negatively impact outdoor recreation in parks and other urban green spaces.
+SLF poses a particular threat to the grape and wine industry, but may have impacts on the broader horticulture and forestry industries as well due to restrictions being placed on the movement of certain products in infested areas.
+They are also a nuisance in urban and suburban areas.
 Given that spotted lanternfly has such a wide range of plant hosts and their establishment in the U.S. is relatively recent, research on their overall impacts on vineyards, orchards, street trees, and forests is ongoing.

 Economic impacts